Neutral Ground Contemporary Art Forum

-In addition to payment of artist fees at rates established by CAR/FAC, Neutral Ground looks for innovative ways to compensate artists financially and to create or support opportunities for them to be paid for their work or to develop their practice.
-These mechanisms include through paid internships and residencies, funding commission programs, through the sale of art works, the production of exhibition catalogues and other print materials, through maintenance of a web presence for them online, through touring opportunities, contract paid employment, full time employment and other professional supports including reference letters for grants, jobs, awards and University entrance, the sale of merchandise and multiples; and, in conjunction with their exhibitions, through travel and accommodation, per diem, costs associated with the installation and production of their work, staff support, a shipping allowance, access to equipment and our community of experts.
+In addition to the payment of artist fees at rates established by CAR/FAC, Neutral Ground looks for innovative ways to compensate artists financially and to create or support opportunities for them to be paid for their work or to develop their practice.
+These mechanisms include paid internships and residencies, funding commission programs, the sale of art works, the production of exhibition catalogues and other print materials, the maintenance of an online presence, touring opportunities, contract paid employment, full time employment and other professional supports including reference letters for grants, jobs, awards and University entrance, the sale of merchandise and multiples, and, in conjunction with their exhibitions, through subsidized travel and accommodation, per diem, costs associated with the installation and production of their work, staff support, a shipping allowance, and access to equipment and our community of experts.

 In its 30 years of operation, Neutral Ground has produced more than 600 exhibitions and performances, registered more than 1,000 members and developed a strong visual arts based organization with a reputation for its stability and resourcefulness, collaboration and innovation.
 We have worked in support of several Regina-based art organizations and diverse community voices and are committed to our role as a platform for dialogue and education.